fiahs99/os-ticket-ls/README.md

 <img src="https://i.imgur.com/mdzaqmY.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this example, the ticket's priority is set to Emergency due to its potential impact on a critical business area.
-The SLA plan has been updated accordingly, and the ticket is assigned to a top-level technician.
+In this example, the ticket's priority is set to High due to its potential impact on user's productivity.
+The SLA plan has been updated accordingly, and the ticket is being handled by Mohammed.
 In some ticketing systems, customers can set their own SLA plans.
 </p>
 <br />